 We were also pleasantly taken aback by the quality of fresh produce on offer at the store, along with stocking up on the local St. Louis beer.

-The rest of the shopping mall was sadly half empty of shops indicating either a newly developed group of buildings or a lack of interest by local commerce.
+The other half of the shopping mall was empty, indicating either a newly developed group of buildings or a lack of interest by local commerce.

 However, we were still driving along without a clue as to the scale of the country, where we were exactly headed and how long it would take to get there – although the GPS did its best to update our progress.

 The tarmac ended near a small village called Mmatshumo, which is a collection of perhaps one hundred houses scattered amongst some trees.

 It was there that we found the first, and only, evidence that we were travelling in the right direction through a rusty, worn-out sign indicating Makgadigadi Adventure Camp was a further 52 kilometres from this point.

 I had chosen to spend the night at this camp instead of the better-known Kubu Island mainly because of the ‘relative’ lack of information about the ‘adventure Camp’ – short of one or two conflicting reviews on Google maps.

 This ‘second-class’ rating intrigued and arguably promised (these things being completely subjective of course) a primitive experience and less pretentiousness.
 We had no idea what to expect and were really open to anything, intrepid adventurers that we (thought we) were!

 Do you want remote?
 I’ll give you remote